Rahultadola/cart-api-communication/README.md

 # cart-api-communication
-React-Redux api communication with firebase server
+React-Redux front-end with api communication to firebase server